Security

 - Not taking legal action against good-faith researchers

-A machine-readable disclosure policy is available at /.well-known/security.txt.
+A machine-readable disclosure policy is published at /.well-known/security.txt in accordance with RFC 9116.

 Platform Architecture

 Learning Whistle runs entirely on Google Cloud Platform.
 All compute is serverless — there are no long-lived servers to patch.
-The stack:
+The stack is selected to minimise attack surface and shift security responsibility to hardened managed services.

 - Hosting: Google Cloud Run — managed containers, automatic TLS, no persistent servers